WallQ/SIO/README.md

 pnpm run dev
 ```

+7. (Optional) Other useful commands:

-7. (Optional) Interact with the databases with a GUI tool:
+Interact with the database with a GUI tool

 ```bash
 pnpm run db:studio-a